danserboi/Programming-Paradigms/README.md

 # Programming Paradigms
-Laboratory solutions for the Programming Paradigms course @ Faculty of Automatic Control and Computer Science, Politehnica University of Bucharest.
+Laboratory solutions for the Programming Paradigms course @ Faculty of Automatic Control and Computers, Politehnica University of Bucharest.

 ## Functional Programming
 * **Lab 1**: